 The primary benefit of blanket purchase orders is their overall consistency.
 When you place a blanket purchase order, you can count on those items showing up at predictable, consistent intervals.
-While supply chain issues may decrease the likelihood that every shipment will show up exactly on time, you can rely on those items coming within a relatively predictable window, which means that you’re more likely to have the inventory you need, when you need it.
+While supply chain issues may decrease the likelihood that every shipment will show up exactly on time, you can rely on those items coming within a predictable window, which means that you’re more likely to have the inventory you need, when you need it.

-That consistency can also prove incredibly beneficial when items do run out of stock does run short.
-Since you have a consistent order, you can more easily let customers know when those items are expected to arrive and what items they can expect to be in each shipment.
+That consistency can also prove incredibly beneficial when items are in short supply.
+If you have a consistent order, you can easily let customers know when those items are expected to arrive and what items they can expect to be in each shipment.

 When it comes to considering whether to use a blanket PO, first take steps to understand if this stock will be needed on a consistent, recurring basis.
 You can use historical data and inventory forecasting models to anticipate future needs, and take factors such as seasonality and consumer trends into account.

 Supply chain diversity is a critical element for many successful businesses.
 Diversity can help you keep up with supply chain challenges and address issues more effectively, preventing you from ending up with inventory shortages during difficult periods.
 Blanket POs, however, assume that your single supplier will provide the total inventory you need for that period–or at least, the total inventory needed to fulfill that order.
 If you need to maintain a high degree of diversity, adaptability, and responsiveness in your supply chain, a blanket purchase order may not be the best solution for your needs.
 However, a blanket PO can be useful for certain products or stock groups, and you can use different blanket POs with different vendors, ensuring diversity is still present in your inventory-based business.